Typical Workflows

 After the assessment, review

-~/.burp-ai-agent/audit.jsonlfor the complete interaction log.Use the SHA-256 hashes in the audit log to verify that context data hasn't been modified.
+~/.burp-ai-agent/audit.jsonlfor the full interaction log.Use the SHA-256 hashes in the audit log to verify that context data hasn't been modified.

 Export prompt bundles via the audit logger's ZIP export for archival.